Chondrosteus: Postcranium

 Chondrosteus was a large fish with the largest measured specimen having a total length of around 1100 mm though specimens once attributed to C. pachyurus are much larger.
 Outside of a single specimen (BMNHP.3366), the only preserved parts of the vertebrae are the neural arch and supraneural series.
-On the other specimen haemal elements near the anal fish and neural arches are preserved over the entire length of the fish with the largest being preserved near the dorsal fin.
+On the other specimen haemal elements near the anal fins and neural arches are preserved over the entire length of the fish with the largest being preserved near the dorsal fin.
 The pectoral girdle is preserved in multiple specimens though they lack the interclavicle, this being most likely due to the preservation of the specimens.
 Though it is similar to the pectoral girdles of other acipenseriforms, the postcleithrum of Chondrosteus was triangular rather than stick-like.
 The pectoral fins of the fish are triangular and made up of 59 fins rays with a small fin spine right in front of them.
 The pelvic region of Chondrosteus is poorly preserved with the fish lacking an ossified pelvic bone, similar to living acipenseriforms.
 The pelvic and dorsal fins of the fish are located nearly parallel to one another with the base of the dorsal fin being slightly further up than the pelvic fins.
 The dorsal fin is triangular though concave in the back and has a long base with it being around the length of the longest dorsal fin length.
 The anal fin is much further back than the dorsal fin and has a more narrow base, being around 70% of the length of the dorsal fin base.
 This fin forms a caudal peduncle, being very close to the lower lobe of the caudal fin.
 The caudal fin is overall similar to other acipenseriforms with the upper and lower lobes being around the same length.
 Like sturgeon and more basal ray-finned fish, this fin's dorsal margin processes fulcra.

 The body of Chondrosteus was mostly scaleless though the pectoral girdle does share similar ornamentation to the skull.
 Though not well preserved, the lepidotrichia of the fins could have also been ornamented with spiny tubercules similar to relatives.
 Like other acipenseriforms, the upper lobe of the caudal fin would have processed a set of rhombic scales.